vfarcic/devops24/manuscript/04-helm.md

 values.yaml
 ```

-A chart is organized as a collection of files inside of a directory.
+A chart is organized as a collection of files inside a directory.
 The directory name is the name of the chart (without versioning information).
 So, a Chart that describes *go-demo-3* is stored in the directory with the same name.

 The first file we'll explore is *Chart.yml*.
 It is a mandatory file with a combination of mandatory and optional fields.